-But…by digitizing those forms for a mobile-ready solution, suddenly a time-consuming process on the jobsite becomes fast and easy.
+But…by digitizing those forms for a mobile-ready solution, suddenly a time-consuming process on the job site becomes fast and easy.

-The Near Miss Process for Reporting
+The Near Miss Process – The Paper Based Process

 When a worker has a near miss or observes one, they are suddenly burdened with a number of unforeseen tasks thrust into an already busy day.
 They may need to…

 - and then walk the completed form back to where it needs to go (supervisor desk, safety officer, etc.)